nadegelemperiere/portal/README.rst

 Principle
 =========

-This project releases a container containing the Technogix react website served using nginx.
+This project releases a container containing the react website served using nginx.

 It also triggers an AWS amplify service that will build and publish the website

 Prerequisites
 =============

-The development of the technogix website uses the node alpine container.
+The development of this website uses the node alpine container.
 You shall be able to retrieve it from the docker hub using :

 .. code:: bash
     docker pull node:alpine-latest